 Strong came up with the idea of creating an interest assessment tool after noticing that the differences in the likes and dislikes of people tend to be consistent over time.
 This led Strong to theorize that within particular professions are people with particular interests.
 These interests help the person perform better and enjoy their work.
 Because Strong’s first attempt at creating a standardized vocational interests test is geared only towards men, Campbell assisted in revising the instrument, making it gender-fair.

-The strong interest inventory is composed of 325 items, with each item referring to an activity, e.g. collect stamps, play golf, or visit an art museum.
-Besides each item are three options for the test-taker: “like,” “indifferent,” and “dislike.”
+The strong interest inventory is composed of 325 items, with each piece referring to an activity, e.g., collect stamps, play golf, or visit an art museum.
+Besides each question has three options for the test-taker: “like,” “indifferent,” and “dislike.”
 The respondent simply has to indicate whether he or she likes or dislikes doing the listed activity, or simply does not care.
-The different items are to be categorized into general and specific themes (to be presented later in this article), and the category with the most number of “like” responses represents the test-taker’s strongest interest.
+The different items are to be categorized into general and specific themes (to be presented later in this article), and the category with the most number of “like” responses represents the candidates' strongest interest.

-The test takes around 30-45 minutes to complete.
+The strong interest inventory takes around 30-45 minutes to complete.

 The Strong-Campbell Interest Inventory classifies test-takers into the six general occupational themes derived from the theory of John L. Holland.
-The six occupational themes can be further divided further into specific interests.
-Lastly, the interests are matched with specific occupations.
+The six professional issues can be further divided further into specific interests.
+Lastly, the interests are matched with particular occupations.

 The following are the six general occupational themes of the SCII, alongside specific interests that fall under them, and suggested occupations best suited for the person with such interests:

-§ Realistic: If most of the activities in the protocol you “like” fall within this theme, you prefer working with concrete and solid things such as machines, buildings and electrical hardware.
-You enjoy manipulating things manually, and may prefer working with objects rather than people.
+If most of the activities in the protocol you “like” fall within this theme, you prefer working with concrete and solid things such as machines, buildings, and electrical hardware.
+You enjoy manipulating things manually and may prefer working with objects rather than people.
 Possible occupations that would resonate with you include building construction, appliance repair, and machine operator.

-§ Investigative: Those who enjoy activities like conducting research and experiments, solving problems and finding out how things work will be drawn to jobs under the Investigative Occupational Theme.
-Most practitioners of the pure sciences, e.g. biologist, vulcanologist, tend to be interested in the activities under this theme.
-The same goes with individuals who are drawn to journalism, research and technical writing.
+Those who enjoy activities like conducting research and experiments, solving problems and finding out how things work will be drawn to jobs under the Investigative Occupational Theme.
+Most practitioners of the pure sciences, e.g., biologist, a vulcanologist, tend to be interested in the activities under this theme.
+The same goes for individuals who are drawn to journalism, research and technical writing.

 It’s important to note that the SCII’s suggested occupations for their test-takers are not mere intelligent guesses.
 Instead, the test designers conducted controlled surveys of the interests of people satisfied with their work, to find out which interests are significantly linked to particular occupations statistically.
 Thus, you can be ensured that the results of your Strong Interest Inventory are worth your time.